RTX/Docker-Workshop/Linux/README.md

 # Docker Workshop
-## Windows Containers Labs
+## Linux Containers Labs

-Here you can find Labs for Windows Containers
+Here you can find Labs for Linux Containers

 Please let me know about any mistakes or typos if you find one